Comparative study of the Meissner and skin effects in superconductors: field cooled sample

-The expression of $\chi_s$ is needed for Eqs.(\ref{fou2}) to be self-contained and because the susceptibility not being continuous at $T_c$ will turn out to be \textit{solely} responsible for Meissner effect to occur in a superconductor, cooled inside a magnetic field.
-Since no paramagnetic contribution has ever been observed in the superconducting state\cite{ash,par}, it has been concluded that the latter is always in a macroscopic singlet spin state.
-Consequently the only contribution to $\chi_s$ is of macroscopic origin and can thence be calculated using Maxwell's equations.
+As the susceptibility $\chi_s$ not being continuous at $T_c$ ($T_c$ refers to the critical temperature) will turn out to be \textit{solely} responsible for the Meissner effect to occur in a superconductor, cooled inside a magnetic field, we set out to reckon it.
+Since no paramagnetic contribution is observed in the superconducting state\cite{ash,gen,sch}, the latter is deemed to be in a macroscopic singlet spin state, so that the only contribution to $\chi_s$ can be calculated using Maxwell's equations.
 We begin with writing down the $t$-averaged density of kinetic energy